 - According to the American Immigration Council, Florida immigrants make up more than 25% of the labor force, and in 2018, they comprised 21% of the U.S. population.

-- The State of Florida’s Refugee Program accepts more than 27 000 refugees, asylees, and Cuban/Haitian entrants each year.
-In Hillsborough and Pinellas county, Cubans make up 80% of arrivals, but there are also people from Haiti, Iraq, Burma, Egypt, Colombia, Democratic Republic of Congo and Sudan, among others.
+- The State of Florida’s Refugee Program accepts more than 27,000 refugees, asylees, and Cuban/Haitian entrants each year.
+In Hillsborough and Pinellas counties, Cubans make up 80% of arrivals, but there are also people from Haiti, Iraq, Burma, Egypt, Colombia, the Democratic Republic of Congo, and Sudan, among others.

 - Approximately 25% of each year’s new refugees to Florida are children under the age of 19, many unaccompanied minors.

-- 45.8% of the foreign-born population in Florida state that they either do not speak English at all or speak it very poorly and this number is increasing (cis.org).
-This shows an increased need to provide language services and support to immigrants who want to be economically self-sufficient and socially-integrated in a new country.
+- 45.8% of the foreign-born population in Florida state that they either do not speak English at all or speak it very poorly and this number is increasing (Center for Immigration Studies).
+This shows an increased need to provide language services and support to immigrants who want to be economically self-sufficient and socially integrated in a new country.

 Barriers for Newcomers